JithinKS97/dynamic-learning/readme.md

 ## Overview

 Dynamic Learning is meant to be an online platform where teachers and programmers collaborate to create and share STEM lessons which makes use of interactive visualisations created in p5.js.
-The main objective in GSoC 2018 was to lay down a basic structure of the app which will act as a foundation for future developments and will provide an idea of what the app is all about to the teacher community and future contributors.
+The main objective in GSoC 2018 was to lay down a basic structure of the app which will act as a foundation for future developments and will provide an idea aboout the app to the teacher community and future contributors.

 The three core objectives of the web app are-